THE 2026 TEA Harvest

 Different teas brew best at different temperatures.
 While many black teas and oolongs prefer boiling water, most green teas prefer a milder temperature, around 160-176°F. If you have no means to measure water temperature, just pour boiling water into your cups first, and then into the teapot.
 Pouring boiling water into a cold piece of teaware cools the water by roughly 10°C, while heating up the teaware.
 So, by pouring it into the cup, then into the teapot, not only is the water the right temperature, but you’re also using just the right amount of water for your service.

-Managing Infusion TimE
+Managing Infusion Time

 It is critically important to time your steeps and pour out all of the tea until the last drop.
 Leaving any tea in the teapot with the leaves will cause it to over-steep and become bitter.
 If you have brewed more tea than your cup can hold or you are making tea for multiple people, pour the tea into a small pitcher first - and then serve with a consistent strength and temperature.